e-scooter-2077/documentation/Domain Analysis.md

 #### Area of Service Context
 Keeps track of service areas, scooter-area bindings and scooter position in order to detect escapes.
 #### Rent Context
-Handles the process of scooter renting from the beginning to its end.
+Handles the process of scooter renting, asking for allowance to othe contextes.
 Also responsible for the rent business policies.
 #### Trip Context
 Data collection about trips done by all customers.